 "I've had three experiences of reducing/coming off medication all together with my GP: one was a successful reduction that led to 5 years full time work whilst the other two led to what I believe was 'rebound psychosis' (rather than 'a return to my underlying illness').
 I believe this happened because I came off medication too quickly ie over months rather than over a year or more."

-There are also options you can try instead of, or alongside, medication and talking treatments.
+There are also options you can try instead of, or alongside, medication and talking therapies.
 These include:

 Your doctor may be able to refer you to some of these.
 You can also contact your local Mind to find out what they have available.